emqx/cloud-docs/en_US/data_integration/rules.md

 ::: tip

-Currently, only the Dedicated version v5 deployment supports viewing the metrics of individual actions.
+Currently, only the Dedicated version v5 and Premium deployments support viewing the metrics of individual actions.

 :::